Struct libloading::os::unix::Library [−][src]

 This allows retrieving symbols from any dynamic library linked into the program, without specifying the exact library.

-Corresponds to dlopen(NULL, RTLD_NOW)
+Corresponds to dlopen(NULL, RTLD_NOW).

 Find and load a shared library (module).